Lachine massacre: Historical accounts

-According to the historian Jean-Francois Lozier, the factors influencing the course of war and peace throughout the region of New-France were not exclusive to the relations between the French and Iroquois or to those between the French and British crowns.
+According to the historian Jean-Francois Lozier, the factors influencing the course of war and peace throughout the region of New-France were not exclusive to the relations between the French and Iroquois or to those between the French and English crowns.
 A number of factors provide the context for the Lachine Massacre.

 Sources of information regarding the victims of the Iroquois in New France are the writings of Jesuit priests; the state registry of parishes in Quebec, Trois-Rivieres, and Montreal; letters written by Marie Guyart (French: Marie de l'Incarnation); and the writings of Samuel Champlain.
 The accuracy of those sources and reports varies.
 For instance, in the town of Trois-Rivieres, approximately one third of deaths attributed to the Iroquois lack names.
 According to Canadian historian John A. Dickinson, although the cruelty of the Iroquois was real, their threat was neither as constant nor terrible as the contemporary sources represented although the residents felt under siege.

 European accounts of the Lachine massacre come from two primary sources: survivors of the attack, and Catholic missionaries in the area.
 Initial reports inflated the Lachine death toll significantly.
 Colby arrived at the total number of dead, 24, by examining Catholic parish registers before and after the attack.
 French Catholic accounts of the attack were recorded.
 François Vachon de Belmont, the fifth superior of the Sulpicians of Montreal, wrote in his History of Canada:

 Surviving prisoners of the Lachine massacre reported that 48 of their colleagues were tortured, burned, and eaten shortly after capture.
 Further, many survivors showed evidence of ritual torture and recounted their experiences.
-After the attack, the French colonists retrieved many English-made weapons, which the Mohawk had left behind in their retreat from the island.
-The evidence of the English arming the Mohawk incited a longstanding hatred of the English colonists of New York as well as demands for revenge.
+After the attack, the French colonists retrieved several firearms that English colonists had given to the Iroquois, all of which the Mohawk had left behind during their retreat from the island.
+Evidence of the English arming the Mohawk incited a longstanding hostility towards the colonists of New York as well as demands for revenge among the French.
 Iroquois accounts of the attack have not been recovered, as they were recounted in oral histories.
 French sources reported that only three of the attackers were killed.

 Because all of the written accounts of the attack were by the French victims, their reports of cannibalism and parents forced to throw their children onto burning fires may be exaggerated or apocryphal.
 The Mohawk and the Iroquois have used ritual torture after warfare, sometimes to honour the bravery of enemy warriors, as was then common practice among native tribes.